TheNoobInventor/lego-ev3-segway/README.md

 ##### Get the next drive_speed and steering values from update_action()

-In the final step of the balancing loop, the `next()` function is run to get the `driving_speed` and `steering` values for the next balancing loop iteration from the `update_action()` generator.
+In the final step of the balancing loop, the `next()` function runs to obtain the `driving_speed` and `steering` values, for the next balancing loop iteration, from the `update_action()` generator.

-At the end of each loop iteration, the program waits for a period of the difference of the `TARGET_LOOP_PERIOD` and the elapsed time of the current loop, to keep the loop time consistent.
-The next iteration starts by calculating the robot body, wheel angles and rates, the subsquent steps and the cycle continues.
+At the end of each loop iteration, the program waits for a period of time --- the difference of the `TARGET_LOOP_PERIOD` and the elapsed time of the current loop --- to keep the loop time consistent.
+The next iteration starts by calculating the robot body, wheel angles and rates, the subsequent steps and the cycle continues.

 ```
 # This runs update_action() until the next "yield" statement